DList-xyz/Website/src/assets/docs/badges.md

 The different badges that you can earn with server listings.

 ## <i class="fas fa-star text-warning"></i> Featured
-Your guild is currently featured.
+Your server is currently featured.